aoli-al/havoc-mutation-eval/README.md

 ### Pre-baked

-To analyze pre-baked result, you first need to download data from [Zenodo]() and unzip the data in the `data/raw` folder.
+To analyze pre-baked result, you first need to download data from [FigShare](https://figshare.com/s/789b43d5b7845655a36d) and unzip the data in the `data/raw` folder.

 ```
 cd ./data/raw